- Over 33 ships are waiting at Colombian ports to load and unload cargo.

 - The US Supreme Court has heard a case concerning whether the Americans With Disabilities Act applies to foreign cruise ships porting in US harbors.

-mid 16th century: probably originally the side containing an entry port or facing the port (quayside) for loading.
+mid 16th century: probably originally the side facing the shore when the ship was tied up in port.